jamiedraws/Slide/slide/javascript.md

 */
 ```

-This architecture allows Slide to protect carousel-specific properties and methods from conflicting with other carousel-specific properties and methods through separation, while providing access to sharable properties and methods through the prototype.
+This architecture allows Slide to protect carousel-specific properties and methods from conflicting with other carousel-specific properties and methods through separation, while providing access to shareable properties and methods through the prototype.

 Let's take a look at the default properties and methods.